Source: ANURAK PONGPATIMET/shutterstock.com

 To avoid bringing cockroaches to your new home, not only should you not grant them access to enter, but also not give them a reason to.
-“Bombing” your current place of residence will have the exact opposite effect of what you’d expect.
 You may hope that it will limit the existing infestation, but instead it will only cause the surviving cockroaches to scatter to new places.
 Quite possibly places you didn’t even have them before!

-- Launder all your clothes, sheets, pillow cases, rugs better go through the wash before putting them in the suitcase.
+- Launder all that is cloth.
+All your clothes, sheets, pillow cases, rugs better go through the wash before putting them in the suitcase.

 Rule number one to avoid cockroaches when moving is not to pack in used boxes.
 That includes ones that you already had in your house and those taken from grocery shops.
 Do yourself a favour and don’t use cardboard boxes – as we mentioned earlier, they are cockroach heaven and actually attract the pests.